Estimating Magnetic Filling Factors From Simultaneous Spectroscopy and Photometry: Disentangling Spots, Plage, and Network: Discussion

+We also note that, while $R_{\odot}$ and $T_{quiet}^4$ are assumed to be constants in our model, they do change in time as the result of physical processes not included in our model.
+These quantities also vary with wavelength: Since here we are using the Ca II H\&K lines and integrated visible intensity to reproduce filling factors measured at 6173.3 \AA, uncertainties in these parameters associated with their wavelength dependence are inevitable.
+Indeed, \cite{Meunier_et_al_2010} note that measured filling factors will vary by 20\% to 50\% as a result of these dependencies and other definitional differences: our estimated $f_{ntwk}$ values are certainly consistent with the SDO measured values within these margins.

-For both the SDO measured and MLP-derived filling factors, we see $C >D$.
+Fitting the SDO and estimated filling factors to the HARPS-N solar RVs using Eq. \ref{eq:RVmodel} successfully reproduces the expected activity-driven RV variation.
+As shown in Table \ref{tab:RVfitParam}, for both the SDO measured and MLP-derived filling factors, we see $C >D$.
 This is consistent with the idea that the denser magnetic interconnections available in photospheric plages are more successful in inhibiting convection, and thus convective blueshifts, than the sparser network magnetizations, as suggested in MH19.
 Indeed, we see that, using MLP estimates, the network contribution is consistent with zero, and using SDO observations, the network contribution is only $\sim 2 \sigma$ above zero.

 The $B$ coefficients, which describe the spot contributions to the suppression of convective blueshift, vary depending on the filling factors used.
 The linear and MLP estimates of $f_{spot}$ receive a heavy weighting, while the SDO weighting is about a factor of 3 smaller.
 The MLP estimates also have a contribution only $\sim 2 \sigma$ above zero.
 However, the Sun is a plage-dominated star, and $f_{spot}$ is about a factor of 100 times smaller than $f_{plage}$, as shown in Fig. \ref{fig:AllVars}.
 So, while the precise weighting of $f_{spot}$ varies based on the values used, in all cases their contribution to the suppression of convective blueshift will be negligible compared to that of $f_{plage}$.
 We may therefore conclude that, as suggested by MH19, plage regions are the dominate contribution to the solar suppression of convective blueshift, while spots are the dominant contribution to the photometric RV shift: knowledge of the plage and spot filling factors are therefore sufficient to reproduce $\Delta v_{conv}$ and $\Delta v_{phot}$ respectively.